What is an Electric Bicycle?

 How long does it take to fully charge the battery?

-If the battery were full discharged, it may take 4-5 hours to completely re-charge it.
+If the battery were completely discharged, it may take 4-5 hours to completely re-charge it.

 What is the cost to charge?